-One of them is Souk Madinat Jumeira, built to resemble typical Arab market souk with wooden arches, narrow corridors and oriental crafts.
-There is a little pond next to it where you can take small boat ride or just look at Dubai’s landmark – hotel Burj al Arab.
-Also, you can find charming Khan Murjan Center inside Wafi, with huge restaurant balcony in the middle and stores located on the floors around it, with the same oriental charm.
+One of them is Souk Madinat Jumeira, built to resemble a typical Arab market souk with wooden arches, narrow corridors, and oriental crafts.
+There is a little pond next to it where you can take a small boat ride or just look at Dubai’s landmark – the hotel Burj al Arab.
+Also, you can find charming Khan Murjan Center inside Wafi, with a huge restaurant balcony in the middle and stores located on the floors around it, with the same oriental charm.

 Next: SKIING IN THE SUMMER (5)